Protected Cloud Instances

-The Details section provides information on all protected and unprotected VMs including resource ID, protection type, policy name, backup or replication snapshot target, number of available restore points and date and time of the latest backup, snapshot or replication snapshot.
+- The Details section provides information on all protected and unprotected VMs including resource ID, protection type, policy name, backup or replication snapshot target, number of available restore points and date and time of the latest backup, snapshot or replication snapshot.

 You can specify the following report parameters:

-- Scope: defines a list of Veeam Backup & Replication servers to include in the report.
+- Infrastructure objects: defines a list of Veeam Backup & Replication servers to include in the report.

 - RPO (Recovery Point Objective): defines the maximum amount of data that you may accept to lose, expressed in time.
 RPO defines the age of the latest backup or snapshot files required to resume normal operation if system failure occurs.
 For example, to compile a list of VMs protected on a daily basis, you need to set the RPO value to 1 day.

-- Exclusion mask: defines a list of VMs that should be excluded from the report scope.
+- Instance exclusion rule: defines a list of VMs that should be excluded from the report scope.
 You can enter VM names explicitly or create a wildcard mask by using the asterisk (*) to replace any number of characters.
 Multiple entries are separated by semicolon.
-Usage example: the following string will exclude machines with the _R&D suffix from appearing in the report: “*_R&D”.
+For example, the following string will exclude machines with the _R&D suffix from appearing in the report:*_R&D.